-If you have been abused or neglected at Gardenview Manor, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Gardenview Manor, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Gardenview Manor is a for-profit nursing home in Vermilion County.
 Their facility has 213 certified beds and is participating in Medicare and Medicaid programs.
 It is under the legal business name, Gardenview Manor, LLC.
 Gardenview Manor is located at 14792 Catlin-Tilton Road, Danville, IL and may be reached through telephone number 217-443-6430.
 The Illinois Nursing Home Care Act and Department of Public Health govern Gardenview Manor.